We model droplets.

 PPBDesigner couples with Multivariate Sensitivity Study

-Multivariate Sensitivity Study (MSS) enables the investigation of the effect of multiple input and output parameters on the simulation results.
-It is an application hosted on Simulate 365 DASHBOARD that can be used for PPBDesigner simulation.
+Multivariate Sensitivity Study (MSS) enables the investigation of the effect of multiple input parameters on the simulation results.
+It is an application hosted on Simulate 365 DASHBOARD that enables the creation of sensitivity analysis and optimization scenarios for PPBDesigner column.

 You simulate lab-scale or mini-plant unit and set up different scenarios with MSS focusing on sensitive parameters to meet the desired output requirements.